Papatoto: Homebirth from a Father’s Perspective

 Days later, when the photos arrived, I opened them, eager to make sense of that heightened moment.
 I couldn’t believe my eyes—there, coming out, Macy’s skin was a deep shade of blue, her face smeared with blood, her expression tortured!
 I was truly shocked.
 How had I remembered her entry into the world as being so smooth and clean, despite my hidden apprehensions and those anxious warnings from male friends?

 It could only be that by being with the three women while receiving Macy into this world, I had been subtly convinced to see with their calm wisdom—not afraid, but aware of the full, hands on, eternal beauty I was participating in.
 Everything was fine, despite what the clinical pictures show.
 Isn’t this the stuff of myth—to remember events based on how we feel about them?
 This was the myth bestowed upon me—which now informed my memory.

 On my own, I might not have seen beyond what the pictures showed.
-If it had been a hospital birth, if I hadn’t been guided from the earliest months, all the way through to the end, by our midwives—I could have missed the chance to feel that deep connection.
+If it had been a hospital birth, if I hadn’t been guided by our midwives from the earliest months all the way through to the end—I could have missed the chance to feel that deep connection.
 I would have seen only through the literal eye of the camera, and there would have lain my myth as well.